-This Tuhingan made a strange gurgling noise which I assumed at the time meant that this creature was happy, “Periclum you crazy idiot!
-Well now you’re back home and I’m sure you’ll be up to mischief before you know it!”
+This Tuhingan made a strange gurgling noise which I assumed at the time meant that he was happy, “Periclum, you crazy idiot!
+Well, now, you’re back home and I’m sure you’ll be up to mischief before you know it!”

 “I’ll try not to do what you wouldn’t!” both Periclum and this stranger were making this strange gurgling sound in the most peculiar way.
-Looking at them both, I was confused.
+Their reactions to one another confused me.

-Periclum looked at me and turned back “this is James, he is Human although when I scan him the computer said that he is Rehew,”
+Periclum looked at me and turned back to this mysterious Tuhingan.
+“This is James.
+He is Human although when I scan him the computer say’s that he is Rehew,”

-At that point, the stranger seemed to cough and splutter in the most violent way.
+At that point, the stranger seemed to cough and splutter in the most violent way into a cloth.
 He pushed Periclum away as Periclum went to help.
-Then stopped coughing but was still wheezing like he had asthma.
-He pulled out a long pipe from his inner pocket in his jacket and began sucking.
-He took in a large amount of whatever was in the pipe.
-During that moment where he was sucking from his pipe, he seemed to just stare right into my soul.
-His large pale yellow eyes looking as though they can see right through me.
-Then he let out that large breath still staring, releasing a little of whatever he had just sucked into his lungs, looking as though it could be steam or smoke.
-He took a long moment to calm himself as he stared at me.
-Then talked, glancing at Periclum while continuing to look at me.
+When he stopped coughing, he was still wheezing like he had asthma.
+He pulled out a long pipe from an inner pocket in his jacket and began inhaling.
+He took in a large amount of whatever was in the pipe, then seemed to stare right into my soul.
+His large pale yellow eyes looking as though they could see right through me.
+Then he released a little of whatever he had just sucked into his lungs, creating a cloud, making his stare seem more ominous.
+Then talked, only briefly glancing at Periclum then turning back to continue his stare.

 “The Rehew ancestors that remained on their homeworld continued a separate bloodline.
-Kau was a space station, the Rehew did not evolve there, only got lost and ended up there.
+Kau was a space station.
+The Rehew did not evolve there, only got lost and ended up there.
 Their brothers and sisters remained on their homeworld in a relative primitive fashion compared to their star travelling counterparts.
-There were rumours that the planet still existed, I heard that it was still primitive.
+There were rumours that planet still existed, I heard it was still primitive.
 No way they could have travelled the stars yet, yet here you are…” He looked at me for a moment with inquisitive eyes.
-He then changed his posture and looked disappointed “That would make a great story, wouldn’t it?
+He then changed his posture and looked disappointed.
+“That would make a great story, wouldn’t it?
 Yet it probably isn’t true.
 Would make a fantastically tasty rumour though.”
 He looked away from me, frustrated with himself for getting his own hopes up.
 I stood there saying nothing.

 I looked at him for a moment, not sure what to say.
 Periclum was darting his eyes from me and then the stranger and back again at me.
-He looked like he was about to say something before the stranger did a strange shake for a moment like he had a shudder up his spine.
-The stranger then said “I’m sorry, where are my manners, I’m Re Prava, you can call me Re.
-I own The Temple, famous for supplying any kind of pleasure you could ask for.
+He looked like he was about to say something before the stranger did a strange shake, like he had a shudder up his spine.
+“I’m sorry.
+Where are my manners?
+I’m Re Prava, you can call me Re.
+I own Bar Liberty, famous for supplying any kind of pleasure you could ask for.
 You should drop by once you are out of this dreary place.”
 I stared at him, unsure what to make of the situation or this creature.

-Periclum came into the conversation, “Re, do you know that these creatures come from primitive worlds.
+Periclum came into the conversation, “Re, do you know these creatures come from primitive worlds.
 They are the last of their kind.
-Did no one tell you?”, Re looked at Periclum for a moment with a confused look and then said “looks like they left Re out of the loop.
-Perhaps it was for the best though.
+Did no one tell you?”, Re looked at Periclum for a moment with a confused look and then said, “looks like they left Re out of the loop.
+Perhaps it was for the best, though.
 They know all too well that I would have crafted this into a wonderful story.
 I am sure they didn’t want that story to travel across the galaxy yet.”
-He took a moment to suck from his pipe continuing to stare at me but less intensely now.
-Periclum was silent as this creature breathed out smoke or steam once again.
+He took a moment to inhale from his pipe, continuing to stare at me, but less intensely now.
+Periclum was silent as this creature breathed out a cloud once again.
 An unusual aroma was filling the air.
 “Talking of stories, please tell me about your homeworld… I’m sorry, I seem to have forgotten your name?”

 I looked at him for a moment, took a deep breath as I felt anxiety with these two Tuhingan looking at me.
-Re was explaining something I didn’t understand.
-I came round to introducing myself, with my dry mouth and my chapped lips, I smacked them together, took a deep breath and began to speak.
-“I’m James… ehm, Earth is green and beautiful… and..”
-I began to start breathing more as I felt myself panic.
-Not knowing what was going on, my breathing became faster and it began to feel like my chest was imploding.
+It took a moment for me to come back to reality for a moment.
+Eventually, I introduced myself.
+I began by smacking my chapped lips together as my throat felt so dry.
+Then took a deep breath and spoke.
+“I’m James… eh, Earth is green and beautiful… and..”
+I started breathing more as I felt myself panic.
+Not knowing what was going on, my breathing became faster and it felt like my chest was imploding.
 I didn’t know how to deal with it.
 Sitting down, I held my chest for a moment.
 A fear of something being wrong with me went through me like a fierce fire, heating my veins.
 Feeling light-headed, I launched myself back to lie on my side on the cold concrete floor in the foetal position.
 I couldn’t control my breathing and then I felt a hand on my back.

-“Breath James, breath” I heard Periclum’s voice in my ear.
+“Breath James, breath,” I heard Periclum’s voice in my ear.
 “It’s okay, us Tuhingan suffer these things a lot”.
 I began controlling my breathing and calming myself.
 Sitting up, I looked back at these two Tuhingan and the crowd of different creatures that looked similar to humans.
 The crowd was looking at me.
-Realising how dry my mouth was, I asked for water.
+Wanting to relieve my dry mouth, I asked for water.
 Periclum went to get some for me.
-Re looked at me, “I’m sorry my boy, I can’t imagine what you are going through right now.
-Things will get better, I promise you and I will help you to make that happen.”
+Re looked at me.
+“I’m sorry, my boy.
+I can’t imagine what you are going through right now.
+Things will get better, I promise you and I will help you make that happen.”
 Re’s hand was on my shoulder as he spoke to me.
-I felt a little awkward and nodded to what he was saying.
-He looked a little confused by the gesture however Periclum then turned up with the water.
+I felt a little awkward and nodded at what he was saying.
+He looked a little confused by the gesture however, Periclum then turned up with the water.

 “I hope this is right, one hydrogen and two oxygen?
 Is that what you were asking for?
-It’s not poison for you, is it?”, I had to laugh at that moment at the absurdity to the question.
+It’s not poison for you, is it?”
+I had to laugh at that moment at the absurdity of the question.
 I looked at him and told him it was fine as I took the cup.
 The cup seemed to be created from resin that created the form of a glass.
-I took the glass or cup and drank a little and it tasted like the purest water, it tasted of nothing at all.
-“Thank you” I said as it felt much better to be drinking water.
+I took the glass or cup and drank a little and it tasted like the purest water.
+It tasted of nothing at all.
+“Thank you,” I said, as it felt much better to be drinking.
 I didn’t realise how thirsty I was until the water touched my lips.